Pelecyphora minima

 Pelecyphora minima (syn.
-Coryphantha minima) is a rare species of cactus known by the common names Nellie cory cactus, Nellie's pincushion cactus, birdfoot cactus, and others.
+Coryphantha minima, Escobaria minima) is a rare species of cactus known by the common names Nellie cory cactus, Nellie's pincushion cactus, birdfoot cactus, and others.
 It is a very popular species among cactus collectors.
 This is one reason why it is a highly endangered species in the wild today.
 This cactus is found only in Brewster County, Texas, in the United States, where there are three populations remaining near Marathon.
 The cactus is limited to one outcrop in the Marathon Uplift, where it grows in rocky novaculite soils.
 It was added to the endangered species list in 1979.

 Description

 The cactus' stem is mostly beneath the soil surface with the above ground portion a spiny spherical or columnar body no more than 3 centimeters long.
 It can become larger in cultivation.
 The longest spines are about half a centimeter long.
 They are flattened in shape and the tips are not needle-sharp but slightly more rounded.
 In color they may be tinged tan, yellow, gray, or pink, and sometimes the tips are darker.
 The flower is roughly 1.5 centimeters long and bright pink to magenta or rose-purple in color.
 It may be larger than the cactus body itself.
 The green or yellowish fruit is no more than 6 millimeters long.